 We will always advise travelers to never purchase ivory or products made from animal bone, hide or hair.
 You do not know their origin and its purchase simply fuels the illegal trade in wildlife and encourages poachers to continue to hunt these animals.

 The relationship of elephants in Asia and tourism can be divided into two clear categories.
 The first is viewing wild elephants in their natural habitat (National Parks or remote rural regions), while the second is viewing and/or interacting with captive elephants in zoos, sanctuaries, elephant camps, festivals and elephant shows.
-At Destination Asia we promote viewing wild elephants following clear guidelines so not to disrupt their natural environment; and we are working with Travelife to define a widely accepted set of criteria and evaluation system for Elephant camps in Asia.
+At Destination Asia we promote viewing wild elephants following clear guidelines so as not to disrupt their natural environment, and we are working with Travelife to define a widely accepted set of criteria and evaluation system for Elephant camps in Asia.
+Read more about elephants in Asia in the Destination Asia Wildlife Viewing and Animal Welfare guide.

 In recent years, many countries have banned or reduced logging, a practice that has historically involved great numbers of elephants.
 This led to a number of these working animals and their mahouts leaving the countryside to find alternative employment in the region’s growing tourism industry.
 The stark reality for many mahouts is that if they can’t generate money from their elephant, then they can’t survive.